 It’s all about what Rees calls, after George W. Bush (!), “the soft bigotry of low expectations.”
 MOOCS have failed to show that they educate much of anyone, even people who already have university degrees.
 They’ve failed in the face of their low standards and their budget pricing (even free is too much to pay for most students).

 So is it even that they’re free and require no work they have failed, or is it because they require absolutely zero commitment or resources by the students that they’ve failed?
 People know the value of something they can get for nothing, and it’s so close to nothing that they can’t even be bothered to show up for the canned lectures.

-5 Responses to “More or Less Right On”
+5 thoughts on “More or Less Right On”

 I think his is an interesting idea.
 There is a theory that all education requires tangible investment.

 This semester one class has 60 student; it has a history of 15-20 students the last ten years.
 A third of the student don’t understand English.
 That complements that fact that don’t understand what they say either.

 They might as well stay at home doing the MOOC thing.